Degree Classifications

 Your average module mark will be weighted based upon the credit value of each module.
 For example, a standard module is 15 credits so a 30-credit module mark would be counted twice and a 60-credit module mark would be counted four times.

-The average module mark will be rounded to the nearest integer (a mark of 0.5 or above will be rounded up).
+The average module mark will be rounded to the nearest integer (a mark of 0.5 or above will be rounded up) and your award will be decided:

 Module Condonement and Compensation